xiix0/scam/README.md

-Try to get all of your posthumous medals in advance.
+Q:	What is printed on the bottom of beer bottles in Minnesota?
+A:	Open other end.